CodeWise-CS/codewise-curriculum/CONTRIBUTING.md

 ## ➕ Creating Courses

 If there is a course you would like to add that is missing from CodeWise, you can create it!
-However, before you can do this, you must discuss this in our [Discord server's](https://discord.gg/XcUEkuecSb) "new-courses" channel by creating a post.
-Once it is approved by a moderator, you may proceed with these steps:
+However, before you can do this, you must discuss this in our [course creation discussions](https://github.com/CodeWise-CS/codewise-curriculum/discussions/categories/new-courses).
+Once it is approved, you may proceed with these steps:

 1. Create an issue using the "New Course" template.
-You must also link your approved post on Discord so that we know it has been approved.
+You must also link your approved discussion so that we know it has been approved.
 2. Once you or someone else has been assigned to the issue, you can create the new directory for the course.
 3. Within the directory, create a `curriculum.md` file with at least the first 10 planned lessons.
 4. If you want to make some of the lessons within your `curriculum.md`, you will need to create a new issue following the instructions for creating lessons described below.

 ## ➕ Creating Career Paths

 If there is a career path you would like to add that is missing from CodeWise, you can create it!
-However, before you can do this, you also must discuss this in our [Discord server's](https://discord.gg/XcUEkuecSb) "new-career-paths" channel by creating a post.
+However, before you can do this, you also must discuss this in our [new career path discussions](https://github.com/CodeWise-CS/codewise-curriculum/discussions/categories/new-career-paths).
 Once it is approved by a moderator, you may proceed with these steps:

 1. Before the career path can be created, all courses within it must first be created.
 2. Create issues for your new courses using the instructions above. **You may link it to the approved career path discussion** (you do not need to post in the "new-courses" channel to be approved).
 4. Once all courses have been created, make an issue using the "New Career Path" template.
-You must also link your approved post on Discord so that we know it has been approved.
+You must also link your approved discussion so that we know it has been approved.
 5. Once you or someone else has been assigned to the issue, you can create the file in the `/career-paths` directory
 6. Within the file, include the information as described in the [README.md](/README.md)